Gromov compactness for squiggly strip shrinking in pseudoholomorphic quilts: Boundary strata and algebraic consequences of strip-shrinking moduli spaces

 Moreover, we will call \(b \in CF(L,L)\) a \emph{bounding cochain for the Lagrangian \(L\)} if it satisfies the Maurer--Cartan equation \(\sum_{d\geq 0} \mu^d(b,\ldots,b) = 0\).
 When a quilted Floer differential is twisted by bounding cochains for each Lagrangian correspondence, it will square to zero.
 It is however also possible that twisting with more general cochains yields a chain complex. }

 \begin{remark} The vanishing \(\partial_{b_{02}}^2 = 0\) generally follows from the identification of differentials $\partial=\partial_{b_{02}}$ in \eqref{eq:mu1relation} together with the assumption $\partial^2=0$.
 In more special cases we expect this to be a consequence of \(b_{02} \in CF(L_{01}\circ L_{12}, L_{01}\circ L_{12})\) being a bounding cochain, i.e.\ satisfying the Maurer--Cartan equation \(\sum_{d=0}^\infty \mu_{02}^d(b_{02},\ldots,b_{02}) = 0\).
 (Here we assume \(L_{01} \circ L_{12}\) to be an embedded composition, though this remark should extend to the cleanly-immersed setting.)
-This should follow from a cobordism argument illustrated in Figure~\ref{fig:MC}: Consider the 1-dimensional moduli space of figure eight quilts between \(L_{01}\) and \(L_{12}\), with a half-infinite outgoing Morse trajectory on \(L_{01}\times_{M_1}L_{12}\) attached to its singularity.
-Extrapolating from the boundary analysis in \S\S\ref{ss:HF}--\ref{ss:Morse}, we expect the 0-dimensional boundary strata to come in two types: \begin{itemize} \item Some strata are given by squashed eights with seam in \(L_{01}\times_{M_1} L_{12}\), with one outgoing half-infinite Morse trajectory on \(L_{01}\times_{M_1}L_{12}\) attached to the singularity, and \(d \geq 0\) figure eight bubbles attached to the seam via once-broken Morse trajectories on \(L_{01}\).
+This should follow from a cobordism argument illustrated in Figure~\ref{fig:MC}: Consider the 1-dimensional moduli space of Morsified figure eight bubble trees between \(L_{01}\) and \(L_{12}\), with a half-infinite outgoing Morse trajectory on \(L_{01}\times_{M_1}L_{12}\) attached to its singularity.
+Extrapolating from the boundary analysis in \S\S\ref{ss:HF}--\ref{ss:Morse}, we expect the 0-dimensional boundary strata to come in two types (where we simplify somewhat for the sake of clarity -- for instance, we do not mention trees of disk bubbles in which all Morse edges are unbroken): \begin{itemize} \item A sequence of strata for each $d\geq 0$ is given by squashed eights with seam in \(L_{01}\times_{M_1} L_{12}\), with one outgoing half-infinite Morse trajectory on \(L_{01}\times_{M_1}L_{12}\) attached to the singularity, and \(d \geq 0\) figure eight bubbles attached to the seam via once-broken Morse trajectories on \(L_{01} \circ L_{12}\).
 The formal sum over the limiting critical points of the outgoing trajectories of such isolated solutions yields \(\mu_{02}^d(b_{02},\ldots,b_{02})\).